galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ## Isoform switching analysis

-Once the expression data has been integrated and the required auxiliar information has been generated, we can start with the final stage of the analysis.
-IsoformSwitchAnalyzeR will extract the isoforms with significant changes in their isoform usage and the isoform, that compensate for the changes.
-Then, those isoforms are classified according to their contribution to gene expression (determinated by the dIF values).Finally, the isoforms with increased contribution (dIF values larger than the dIFcutoff) are compared in a pairwise manner to the isoforms with negative contribution.
+Once the expression data has been integrated and the required auxiliar information has been generated, we can start with the final stage of the analysis. **IsoformSwitchAnalyzeR** will extract the isoforms with significant changes in their isoform usage and the isoform, that compensate for the changes.
+Then, those isoforms are classified according to their contribution to gene expression (determinated by the dIF values).
+Finally, the isoforms with increased contribution (dIF values larger than the dIFcutoff) are compared in a pairwise manner to the isoforms with negative contribution.

 IsoformSwitchAnalyzeR allows two analysis modes: